danneu/p2-space-arena/README.md

 - p2's (0, 0) origin is on the bottom-left and increases up and
   to the right.
 Pixi's origin is on the top-left and increases down and to the right.
 It's painful having to flip the `y`.

-## Notes to self

-- I set `heroku config:set NPM_CONFIG_PRODUCTION=false` on Heroku so that Heroku would download devDeps.
-That way I can just build with webpack on prod boot.